jkuchynka/pop/readme.md

 **Configuration**

 Take a look around /app/config, as there are probably some more settings you will want to change.
 Also, you can start out with a good theme by adding a bootswatch theme to bower.json .
 Superhero is used by default.

+**Testing**

+***Integration***

+If you need to install and setup protractor, you can follow this [tutorial](http://angular.github.io/protractor/#/tutorial)

+Start testing server.
+Set laravel environment, which correlates to app/config/testing.
+The database set for the testing environment is testdb.sqlite

+    $ LARAVEL_ENV=testing && php artisan serve --port=8787

+In a separate terminal, start a Selenium server

+    $ webdriver-manager start

+In a separate terminal, run through integration tests.
+This script builds a starting sqlite database that contains all migrations and runs seeder.
+This way, you can run integration tests against a real database, with a consistent starting point.
+Edit the test-integration script if you want to call specific tests, or edit options.
+This will also open a browser with a report of the tests, including screenshots.

+    $ cd test

+    $ ./test-integration